Qiskit/qiskit-ibm-runtime/README.md

 4. Execute the quantum circuits using a primitive functions (estimator or sampler).

-**Primitives** are base level functions that serve as building blocks for many quantum algorithms and applications.
+**Primitives** are base-level functions that serve as building blocks for many quantum algorithms and applications.
 The [primitive interfaces](https://qiskit.org/documentation/apidoc/primitives.html) are defined in Qiskit Terra.

 The IBM Runtime Service offers these primitives with additional features, such as built-in error suppression and mitigation.